Pomegranates Help Diabetics

 Pomegranates have plant chemicals like tannin and gallic acid that control type 2 diabetes symptoms.

 One study found that compounds such as punicalagin and gallic, ellagic, oleanolic, uallic, and ursolic acids in pomegranate have anti-diabetic effects.
-Antioxidant polyphenols such as tannins and anthocyanins found in the juice were also found to be effective in controlling type 2 diabetes.3
+Antioxidant polyphenols such as anthocyanins, which give the fruit its rich red color, and tannins found in the fruit were also found to be effective in controlling type 2 diabetes.4

 They Prevent The Hardening Of Arteries

-There’s another positive angle to eating pomegranates: their antioxidants also help prevent the hardening of arteries, a disease known as atherosclerosis.4
+There’s another positive angle to eating pomegranates: their antioxidants also help prevent the hardening of arteries, a disease known as atherosclerosis.5

-Pomegranate juice could raise the antioxidant levels in diabetic patients by 141 percent.
+Pomegranate juice could raise the natural antioxidant levels in the body of diabetic patients by 141 percent.

 How Pomegranates Differ From Other Herbal Treatments